Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsubsection{Multi-objective Bayesian Optimization}

-The previously presented BO framework can be extended to simultaneously optimize a set of possibly conflicting black-boxes.
-In particular, the multi-objective extensions to the BO framework (MO-BO) can be categorized into two categories as shown in Figure~\ref{fig:mbo_moo_tree}.
+The previously presented BO framework can be extended to optimize a set of possibly conflicting objectives simultaneously.
+In particular, the multi-objective extensions to the BO framework (MO-BO) can be divided into those which transform the MO problem into a single objective problem by scalarization and those which do not.

-A simple approach is to create a new objective by scalarizing the multi-dimensional output of $\clam$ to a single value (see Section~\ref{sssec:scalarization}).
 Some MO-BO methods utilize one or more scalarizations of the MOO problem to fit surrogates in order to approximate the Pareto front.
-Algorithms that do not use scalarization of the outcomes instead train independent surrogates for each output dimension.
+Algorithms that do not use scalarization of the outcomes instead often train independent surrogates for each output dimension.
 By having a prediction for each output dimension, we can either obtain an acquisition function for each dimension and use a multi-objective optimizer to obtain a set of promising configurations, or we can build an acquisition function that aggregates the predictions for each dimension into a single-objective acquisition function.
 In the following, we discuss some of these approaches in more detail.

-\paragraph{Scalarization and ParEGO } ParEGO is a scalarization-based extension of BO to MOO problems proposed by~\citet{knowles2006parego}.
-This method is built on the assumption that the Pareto front can be approximated by solving a number of single-objective problems that are scalarized variants of the $m$ objective functions (see Section~\ref{sssec:scalarization}).
-In ParEGO, we proceed as follows: First, we must determine a set of scalarization weights that will be used throughout all BO-iterations.
-This set of weights should ensure that the Pareto front is explored evenly.
-Therefore, we create the set of all possible weight vectors using the following rule:
+\paragraph{Scalarization and ParEGO} ParEGO is a scalarization-based extension of BO to MOO problems proposed by~\citet{knowles2006parego}.
+First, one must determine a set of scalarization weights that will be used throughout all BO-iterations.
+This set of weights should ensure that the Pareto front is explored evenly and is created using the following rule:

 which generates $\binom{s+m-1}{m-1}$ different weight vectors.
 Second, the output space of each of our $m$ objectives is normalized to $[0,1]$.
+While this is fairly simple for a number of metrics relevant to machine learning (e.g., accuracy, AUC) due to known limits, other metrics (e.g., prediction time, energy consumption) present with unknown bounds, in which case the bounds of the respective objectives have to be estimated \citep{knowles2006parego} (see Section \ref{sssec:normalizing_obejctives}).
 Finally, in each iteration of ParEGO, we create the scalarized objective using the so-called augmented Tchebycheff function~\citep{knowles2006parego}: